 - a score of 380 on the Miller's Analogies Test (MAT)or a combined score of 800 on the verbal/quantitative sections of the Graduate Record Examination (GRE) AND

 - the candidate must maintain a "B" average.

 The Graduate School will forward completed application packets to the MAT Degree Coordinator who will facilitate the final admission process.
 The MAT Degree Admissions Committee, chaired by the MAT Coordinator and composed of HSU faculty, public school administrators and faculty, will interview all prospective candidates.

-If accepted into the Masters of Arts in Teaching Program, candidates will submit passing Praxis I and II scores, complete a criminal background check, and be hired as a teacher of record which allows one to be eligible for a provisional license.
+If accepted into the Masters of Arts in Teaching Program, candidates will submit passing Praxis I Core and II scores, complete a criminal background check, and be hired as a teacher of record which allows one to be eligible for a provisional license.